TYPO3-extensions/sphinx/Documentation/UsersManual/SphinxDocumentationViewer/Index.rst

 #.
 The Sphinx project is built as HTML, JSON or PDF, according to selected layout

 #.
 HTML, JSON or PDF output is copied to ``typo3conf/documentation/<extension-key>/`` ``<language>/<format>/`` (``language``
-   is always "default" for English, unless a multilingual documentation is found, just as this very extensions does for French)
+   is always "default" for English, unless a multilingual documentation is found, just as this extension does for French)

 #.
 The viewer loads the main document (e.g., ``Index.html`` with HTML output)